OBOAcademy/obook/docs/tutorial/managing-ontology-project.md

 - The single most important point of failure is the absence of an Principal Ontology Curator with a *strong sense of ownership*.
 This should be the projects priority to determine first.
 - All new members of the project should undergo an onboarding.
 It is a good idea to prepare walkthroughs of the project (as video or pages in the documentation system) covering everything from Curation to Technical and Project Management.
 - The Principal Ontology Curator responsible for dealing with external issues should be named explicitly on the team page.
+- We recommend the following practices for write permissions:
+    - The `main` (formerly `master`) branch should be write protected with suitable rules.
+For example, requiring QC to pass and 1 approving review as a minimum.
+    - The curation and technical teams are mainly for social organisation, they do not have to physically exist.
+However, having a small team with "admin rights" and a team (e.g. the core team mentioned above) with "write" rights greatly helps with organising the permissions in a transparent manner.